strawberrypy-developers/strawberrypy/README.rst

 The code reads tight-binding models from `PythTB <http://www.physics.rutgers.edu/pythtb/>`_, `TBmodels <https://tbmodels.greschd.ch/en/latest/>`_ and `Wannier90 <https://wannier.org/>`_ (through `WannierBerri <https://wannier-berri.org/index.html>`_).

 StraWBerryPy can work both with periodic (PBCs) and open (OBCs) boundary conditions.
-The allows to create and manipulate supercells and finite models, for example adding disorder.
-Single-point and local topological invariants (single-point or local marker) can be computed, in addition to other quantum-geometrical quantities (e.g., the localization marker).
+The code allows to create and manipulate supercells and finite models, for example adding disorder.
+Single-point and local topological markers can be computed, in addition to other quantum-geometrical quantities (e.g., the localization marker).

 * `Github page <https://github.com/strawberrypy-developers/strawberrypy>`_
 * Documentation